harveerd123/to-do-application/README.md

 # to-do-application

-Simple react application to understand the basic concepts such as useState.
+Simple to do react application to understand the basic concepts such as useState.
+The application allows you to add/delete from a to do list.